On the differential structure of metric measure spaces and applications

 \subsection{The Cheeger energy and its gradient flow}

-In Section \ref{se:horver}, when discussing the existence `plans representing a gradient', we will need to call into play some non trivial link between gradient flows in $L^2$ and Wasserstein geometry.
+In Section \ref{se:horver}, when discussing the existence of `plans representing a gradient', we will need to call into play some non-trivial link between gradient flows in $L^2$ and Wasserstein geometry.
 In this short section we recall those results which we will need later on.